This post may contain affiliate links. Please see my disclosure policy for details.

-There is also a café/bar on the bottom deck that sells light snacks, hot and cold drinks and also some beers and wines if you fancied treating yourself.
+There is also a café/bar on the bottom deck that sells light snacks, hot and cold drinks, and also some beers and wines if you fancy treating yourself.

 How to find and board Windermere Lake Cruises

-Each of these piers have dedicated car park, but there are also public transport options as well.
+Each of these piers has a dedicated car park, but there are also public transport options as well.

 By Car: From the M6, take the A590 heading into the Lake District.
-Follow the brown tourists signs for Windermere Lake Cruises at Lakeside Pier.
+Follow the brown tourist signs for Windermere Lake Cruises at Lakeside Pier.
 For Bowness and Ambleside piers follow the A591.

 By Bus: Stagecoach bus services in the Lake District can take you to Bowness Pier and Ambleside Waterhead.
 See here for details.